-Some of the land habitat types in the Keeyask region are especially important for ecosystem health and/or to people.
-These include habitat types that are rare or uncommon, support more plant or animal species than other habitat types, or are very sensitive to disturbance from Project construction (called "priority habitat types").
-Additional habitat types are included in the Project's Environmental Protection Plans (EnvPPs) because they are very important to wildlife (e.g., caribou calving islands, vegetation along streams).
+Ecosystem diversity refers to the number, size and distribution of different ecosystem, or habitat, types within the Keeyask region.
+Some of these habitat types are especially important for ecosystem health and/or to people.
+These are the habitat types that are rare or uncommon, support more plant or animal species than other habitat types, or are very sensitive to disturbance from Project construction (called "priority habitat types").
+The Project's Environmental Protection Plans (EnvPPs) include measures to avoid or lessen Project effects on the priority and other habitat types.
+Additional habitat types are included because they are very important to wildlife (e.g., caribou calving islands, vegetation along streams).
 The terrestrial sensitive sites monitored by this study include all of these habitat types.

 The purpose of this study is to confirm the predicted Project effects on the terrestrial sensitive sites.
+As clearing and disturbance from construction activities was largely complete as of fall 2021, Project effects on ecosystem diversity were also evaluated.